 how architects use it

-Next, let’s take a look at the popular software programs used to achieve CAD in construction.
+Next, look at the popular software programs used to achieve CAD in construction.

-Revit includes a number of features that are integral to architectural work, including generative design.
+Revit includes several features integral to architectural work, including generative design.

-AutoCAD, which is also produced by Autodesk, is a wider-reaching CAD program used for much more than just construction.
-Still, it remains popular among architects, city planners, and engineers as well.
+AutoCAD, also produced by Autodesk, is a wider-reaching CAD program for much more than just construction.
+Still, it remains popular among architects, city planners, and engineers.

-MicroStation is produced by Bentley Systems and includes a number of BIM software components.
-The program was initial released in the 1980s and supports several CAD formats, including DWG, DXF, and SKP.
+MicroStation is produced by Bentley Systems and includes several BIM software components.
+The program was initially released in the 1980s and supports several CAD formats, including DWG, DXF, and SKP.

 SkyCiv Structural 3D

 SkyCiv Structural 3D is another popular piece of CAD software.
-It’s particularly useful among engineers looking to collaboratively design structural frames.
+It’s particularly useful among engineers looking to design structural frames collaboratively.

 CAD in construction dates back to the 1960s when computers became advanced enough to store concrete information about structures and their measurements.

-The concept has, of course, evolved considerably since then and today is integral to the construction industry.
-Computer-aided design software is primarily used by architects in the industry but the resulting precision benefits all tradesmen tremendously.
+The concept has evolved considerably since then and today is integral to the construction industry.
+Computer-aided design software is primarily used by architects in the industry, but the resulting precision benefits all tradesmen tremendously.

 To learn more about other essential construction management software, check out this article.
 Check out this piece, meanwhile, if you’d like an idea of other technological trends in construction keep an eye out for.